 I worked on this group of insect fossils not long after I had read Randal Keynes’ book, “Annie’s Box: Charles Darwin, His Daughter And Human Evolution” (Fourth Estate, London, 2001).
 He chronicles the interactions of Darwin’s family life and scientific work during the time he was formulating and documenting “The Origin of Species.”
 So the first insect described in this paper was named to recognize this all too often neglected aspect of Darwin’s life.
 The name we assigned was Anniedarwinia alabamensis.
 Here is our statement on the etymololgy of the genus name:

-“The new genus-group name honors Charles Darwin’s humanity by remembering his second child and youngest daughter, Anne Elizabeth “Annie” Darwin (1841-1851).
+“The new genus-group name honors Charles Darwin’s humanity by remembering his second child … Anne Elizabeth “Annie” Darwin (1841-1851).
 Darwin nursed his ten-year-old daughter through the final stages of her illness.
 Her death broke her father’s heart: ‘We have lost the joy of our household, and the solace of our old age: she must have known how we loved her; oh that she could now how deeply, how tenderly we do still…’ (Charles Darwin, 30 April, 1851: Keynes, 2001).”

 Once again, I chose to use the state in which the fossil was found for the species name, and the result, Anniedarwinia alabamensis, again has a certain euphony that I particularly like; that, in addition to the emotional satisfaction of naming a species for Darwin’s child, make this one of my favorite scientific names.